vivienneobrien/vivobblog/src/docs/this-project.md

 4. Then since there will be no changes to commit do `git push --force`
 5. Look at screenshot git_rebase.png to see a successful rebase output
 6. For more information https://docs.gitlab.com/ee/topics/git/git_rebase.html#force-push

+Network requests that have come up when entering data The HyperText Transfer Protocol (HTTP) 503 Service Unavailable server error response code indicates that the server is not ready to handle the request
+The HyperText Transfer Protocol (HTTP) 504 Gateway Timeout server error response code indicates that the server, while acting as a gateway or proxy, did not get a response in time from the upstream server that it needed in order to complete the request.